 Furthermore, the preservation of historic buildings is a priority in national heritage conservation efforts.
 However, these buildings, with their antiquated systems and materials, often consume more energy than their modern counterparts.
 This energy inefficiency can lead to higher operational costs and increased greenhouse gas emissions.
 Therefore, retrofitting these structures for energy efficiency not only helps to reduce these issues but also plays a pivotal role in our broader environmental and economic sustainability efforts.

-A lire aussi : What Are the Best Techniques for Effective Water Reclamation in Commercial Real Estate Developments?
+A lire en complément : What Are the Key Considerations for Real Estate Investment in Opportunity Zones?

 There are many retrofitting solutions available that can enhance the energy performance of historic buildings while respecting and preserving their character.
 Here are some of the most common: